justAbhinav/AI-based-web-scraping-agent/README.md

 ### Testing

-you may use the provided testing.csv and a prompt like: "what is the annual incomome of these companies" to test the application.
-The application will scrape the data from the provided csv file and display the results on the frontend.
+You may use the provided `testing.csv` and a prompt like: "What is the annual income of these companies?" to test the application.
+The application will scrape the data from the provided CSV file and display the results on the frontend.

 ## Additional Information